mricon/b4/docs/maintainer/ty.rst

 Any patches or pull requests you retrieve with ``b4 am,shazam,pr`` will be automatically tracked by b4 in your homedir (usually, in ``$HOME/.local/share/b4``, but may vary if your ``$XDG_DATA_HOME`` is set to a different value).
-There are three 4 kids of files in that
+There are four kinds of files in that
 directory:

 * .am: contain information about patches retrieved with ``b4 am`` or